 What are the first steps you took to becoming a published author?

 The first step I took was that I read a lot, and that led me to write.
 Simple as that!
 In my youth and through my teens and early twenties, I filled notebooks and sketchbooks and computer documents with poems and manuscripts, often inspired by the volumes of books and magazines I was reading.
 Very little of what I wrote was ever penned with a longing dream of being a published author, which ended up to my benefit.
-My brain cells weren’t clogged with agent and query letter info, so I was free me to be experimental, creative, and raw.
+My brain cells weren’t clogged with agent and query letter info, so I was free t o be me: experimental, creative, and raw.
 I learned to love writing and drawing itself.
 I let my scribbles fill me with joy or used them as a medium to express emotions.
 As I built a body of work, I honed my craft.
 As I honed my craft, I built a body of work.
 By the time I took the first steps toward writing for publication—and specifically writing books for children—I didn’t feel like someone brand-new to writing.
 I had a toolbox and a voice.
 I guess this paragraph is a long way of saying that the first step to writing is writing (and reading).
 Finish what you start, find joy and purpose in what you do, and get yourself to an emotionally healthy state so that when you enter the roller-coaster publishing industry, you’re strapped in and ready for the ride.

 Once I knew that I specifically wanted to write books for children, I did two other things that helped me tremendously, and recommend these steps (especially #2) to children’s book creators at all stages.